-- 187.70.00 At the time of the adoption of any UGB amendment that expands the UGB, the City of McMinnville shall include with the UGB amendment a Framework Plan for the UGB expansion areas. - 187.70.10 The Framework Plan shall identify a general urban land use concept for lands that are included in the UGB expansion areas.
-The Framework Plan will be conceptual in nature, but shall serve as an advisory plan that informs and provides guidance for more detailed Area Planning and Master Planning that will be required for lands that are annexed into the City. - Lands that are included in UGB expansion areas shall be assigned the Urban Holding (UH) Comprehensive Plan Map Designation.
-Exceptions to the assignment of the Urban Holding designation may be made for lands that are included in the UGB based on their suitability to provide a specific identified land need, such as Commercial or Industrial, or reflect a hazard or protected area, such as the Floodplain (FP) designation.
-Lands designated as UH on the Comprehensive Plan Map shall retain their existing rural County zoning. - Lands designated as Urban Holding (UH) on the Comprehensive Plan Map shall not be rezoned to urban zoning districts other than the Urban Holding zone or developed with urban uses until further Area Planning and Master Planning processes are completed and adopted.
+187.70.00 At the time of the adoption of any UGB amendment that expands the UGB, the City of McMinnville shall include with the UGB amendment a Framework Plan for the UGB expansion areas.

+- 187.70.10 The Framework Plan shall identify a general urban land use concept for lands that are included in the UGB expansion areas.
+The Framework Plan will be conceptual in nature, but shall serve as an advisory plan that informs and provides guidance for more detailed Area Planning and Master Planning that will be required for lands that are annexed into the City. - Lands that are included in UGB expansion areas shall be assigned the Urban

+Holding (UH) Comprehensive Plan Map Designation.
+Exceptions to the assignment of the Urban Holding designation may be made for lands that are included in the UGB based on their suitability to provide a specific identified land need, such as Commercial or Industrial.
+Lands designated as UH on the Comprehensive Plan Map shall retain their existing rural County zoning. - 187.70.30 Lands designated as Urban Holding (UH) on the Comprehensive Plan Map shall not be rezoned to urban zoning districts or developed with urban uses until further Area Planning and Master Planning processes are completed and adopted.

 Parcels smaller than 10 acres are exempt from the Master Planning process but will be required to show compliance with the Area Plan.
-This shall not preclude any applicable provisions of state law which may specify when a City is required to allow for a dwelling on an existing lot of record.